chromium/ballista/polyfill/README.md

-# Web Actions polyfill
+# Ballista polyfill

 **Author:** Matt Giuca <<mgiuca@chromium.org>>

-This partial polyfill lets you try out Web Actions right now, with some (serious) limitations, in supported browsers.
+This partial polyfill lets you try out Ballista right now, with some (serious) limitations, in supported browsers.
 By design, the API does things that aren't possible in a polyfill, so we can't support everything.

 ## Supported browsers